 A few timing diagrams help illustrate the operation of the integrate/measure state machine.
 These diagrams are shown in Figure 11 through Figure 16.
-Table 5 gives generalized timing specifications in units of CLK periods for Clk\4x = 0.
-If Clk\4x = 1, these values increase by a factor of 4 because of the internal clock divider.
-Values (in $\mu$ s) for Table 5 can be easily found for a given CLK.
+Table 9 gives generalized timing specifications in units of CLK periods for Clk_4x = 0.
+If Clk_4x = 1, these values increase by a factor of 4 because of the internal clock divider.
+Values (in μ s) for Table 9 can be easily found for a given CLK.

-Figure 11 shows a few integration cycles beginning with initial power-up for a cont mode example.
+Figure 11 shows a few integration cycles beginning with initial power-up for a Cont mode example.
 The top signal is CONV and is supplied by the user.
 The next line indicates the current state in the state diagram.
 The following two traces show when integrations and measurement cycles are underway.
 The internal signal mbsy is shown next.
-Finally, DVALID is given.
-As described in the data sheet, DVALID goes active low when data is ready to be retrieved from the DDC232.
+Finally, $\overline{\text{DVALID}}$ is given.
+As described in the data sheet, $\overline{\text{DVALID}}$ goes active low when data are ready to be retrieved from the DDC232.
 It stays low until DCLK is taken high and then back low by the user.
-The text below the DVALID pulse indicates the side of the data available to be read and arrows help match the data to the corresponding integration.
+The text below the $\overline{\text{DVALID}}$ pulse indicates the side of the data available to be read and arrows help match the data to the corresponding integration.